Pet Type:

 Life StageDiet Focus

-AdultLeafy greens, aquatic plants, pellets
+AdultLeafy greens, aquatic plants, and pellets

 Living With a Red-Eared Slider